nuccy/nginx-online-stats/README.md

 # nginx-online-stats
-This patches extend nginx (tested with nginx 1.2.1) statistics functionality by introducing the new internal page updated in realtime.
+This patches adds a fullstat module which extend nginx (tested with nginx 1.2.1) statistics functionality by introducing the new internal page updated in realtime.

+The main advantage of this software in comparison with lua or statd implementations is that it is very fast without noticiable affect on overall nginx performance.

+Used in production for years, considered stable.

 ## Configuration file